 “Smoked” beer and student life in the medieval Old Town

-Bamberg was one of the few historical cities in Germany that were not destroyed by Allied bombers in WW II and therefore has an exceptionally well-preserved medieval core and the entire old town was declared a World Heritage Site by UNESCO.
+Bamberg was one of the few historical cities in Germany that were not destroyed by Allied bombers in WW II and therefore has an exceptionally well-preserved medieval core and the entire Old Town was declared a World Heritage Site by UNESCO.
 During the early Middle Ages Bamberg was one of the most important cities in the Holy Roman Empire.
 Both Henry II (Holy Roman Emperor from 1014 to 1024) and his wife Kunigunde are buried in the Bamberg Cathedral.
 The Romanesque cathedral completed in 1012 is one of the architectural gems of the Middle Ages in Germany.
-The “Bamberger Reiter”, a sculpture by Tilman Riemenschneider depicting St. Stephen, King of Hungary, is found here too.
+The “Bamberger Reiter”, a sculpture by Tilman Riemenschneider depicting St. Stephen, King of Hungary, is found here as well.
 Today Bamberg is also known for its unique smoked beer called “Rauchbier”.
 Nowhere does it taste as good as in a Schlenkerla, a traditional brewery with its own beer garden.

 Richard Wagner-City at the foothill of the Franconian Switzerland